polipodi/neoload-web-deployment/README.md

       - NeoLoad Controller REST port: ```8080```

-      This is the port which will be used for communication between NeoLoad Controller and NeoLoad Web.
+      This is the port used for communication between NeoLoad Controller and NeoLoad Web.

       ```
       nlweb-backend: